Kentucky's Democratic Governor Wouldn't Say If He'd Replace Mitch McConnell With a Republican

 The reasons Democrats are afraid for Feinstein to resign parallel the issue with Mitch.
 If she does step down, Democrats in the Senate don’t have enough votes to replace her on the powerful Senate Judiciary Committee.
 This would leave the committee at a tie, and basically stop any future Biden judicial appointments to the federal bench.
 And this is before Democrats would be forced to wade into the messy primary race to replace Feinstein in 2024 and choose alliances among the multiple House members are currently running to replace her.

-So we may be in a situation where elderly people in power who are clearly unfit for power are being held in power until their hearts stops literally beating, because their respective party is afraid their resignation would leave it less powerful.
+So we may be in a situation where elderly people in power who are clearly unfit for power are being held in power until their hearts literally stop beating, because their respective party is afraid their resignation would leave it less powerful.
 Great system we have here.